 Core Competency 5 focuses on assessing student learning outcomes through summative and/or formative approaches.

-Mentor Teaching Project: Understanding Perceptions of Learning in a Human Anatomy Lab Course: Changes in Learning Modality through Time
+Understanding Perceptions of Learning in a Human Anatomy Lab Course: Changes in Learning Modality through Time

 Mentor: Dr. Nicole Geske; Division of Human Anatomy in the Department of Radiology